Cuc Phuong Nation Park, Nho Quan

 Conservation

 Cuc Phuong National Park plays a vital role in conservation of the abundant flora, fauna, and bird life in North Vietnam.
-Vietnam, despite its comparatively small land area, is home to approximately 10% of the world’s total plant and animal species and ranks 16th globally for biological diversity. .
+Despite its comparatively small land area, Vietnam is home to approximately 10% of the world’s total plant and animal species, ranking 16th globally for biological diversity.

 Dong Chuong Lake Nho Quan